udpf/Hungama-Pro/README.md

 - ADS free for Destop and mobile.
 - Song download unlocked.
 - Download songs in HD qualities.
-- Download all album song not leaving page
+- Download all album song not leaving page.
--Download all Playlist song not leaving page
+- Download all Playlist song not leaving page.
 - More ease than previous to download song.
 -ID3  complite tags.